-Grrl on Grrl Podcast is a bi-weekly music & interview show featuring women and gender nonconforming musicians.
+Grrl on Grrl Podcast is a bi-weekly music & interview show featuring musicians from marginalized communities (focusing on gender–trans and nonbinary included–and people of color), and looking at music and feminism from an intersectional perspective.
+But foremost, it’s an interview show where I get to talk to musicians about their art, life, and scene.
 Listeners get to enjoy good convo, insights into the creative mind and community, and some great tunes picked by the guests themselves!

 What makes this music podcast different?

 Sharing, supporting, and having a voice are the three most important aspects to building a community, and that’s what I want to showcase.

 I love supporting the musicians who often don’t have a voice in this industry.
 Whether they’re a *gasp* woman, people of color, transgender, nonbinary, queer or from other marginalized communities.
 I wanted to show the world that we’re all around… you just have to open your eyes!
 Plus, I wanted to listen to new music that I might not have heard otherwise.